openstack/openstack-manuals/doc/cli-reference/source/glance.rst

 ``--file <FILE>``
   Local file to save downloaded image data to.
-If this is not specified and there is no redirection the image data will be not be saved.
+If this is not specified and there is no redirection the image data will not be saved.

 ``--progress``
   Show download progress bar.